krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 File Gateway configuration can locally cache frequently used data and for data that is not in cache, it can retrieve from AWS.
 It automatically and securely backsup file to S3.
 Volume gateway is used as block storage and not suitable for this requirement.

+#### A company is in the process of migrating its on-premises SMB file shares to AWS so the company can get out of the business of managing multiple file servers across dozens of offices.
+The company has 200 terabytes of data in its file servers.
+The existing on-premises applications and native Windows workloads should continue to have low latency access to this data which needs to be stored on a file system service without any disruptions after the migration.
+The company also wants any new applications deployed on AWS to have access to this migrated data.

+Use Amazon FSx File Gateway to provide low-latency, on-premises access to fully managed file shares in Amazon FSx for Windows File Server.
+The applications deployed on AWS can access this data directly from Amazon FSx in AWS

+#### You would like to mount a network file system on Linux instances, where files will be stored and accessed frequently at first, and then infrequently.
+What solution is the MOST cost-effective?

+Amazon EFS Infrequent Access

+Amazon Elastic File System (Amazon EFS) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
+Amazon EFS is a regional service storing data within and across multiple Availability Zones (AZs) for high availability and durability.

+Amazon EFS Infrequent Access (EFS IA) is a storage class that provides price/performance that is cost-optimized for files, not accessed every day, with storage prices up to 92% lower compared to Amazon EFS Standard.
+Therefore, this is the correct option.

+Amazon FSx for Lustre is a file system better suited for distributed computing for HPC (high-performance computing) and is very expensive

+#### A financial services company wants to move the Windows file server clusters out of their datacenters.
+They are looking for cloud file storage offerings that provide full Windows compatibility.
+Can you identify the AWS storage services that provide highly reliable file storage that is accessible over the industry-standard Server Message Block (SMB) protocol compatible with Windows systems?

+- Amazon FSx for Windows File Server
+Amazon FSx for Windows File Server is a fully managed, highly reliable file storage that is accessible over the industry-standard Server Message Block (SMB) protocol.
+It is built on Windows Server, delivering a wide range of administrative features such as user quotas, end-user file restore, and Microsoft Active Directory (AD) integration.

+- File Gateway Configuration of AWS Storage Gateway Depending on the use case, AWS Storage Gateway provides 3 types of storage interfaces for on-premises applications: File, Volume, and Tape.
+The File Gateway enables you to store and retrieve objects in Amazon S3 using file protocols such as Network File System (NFS) and Server Message Block (SMB).